dochy-ksti/munyorunyoru/readme.md

 			I'm on the Moon!
 			...
 ```
-It seems that writing source files in Munyo language to be directly converted to HTML is not a good idea.
+It seems that writing a source file in Munyo language to be directly converted to HTML is not a good idea.

 When we give "Alice" and "Bob" special treatment, the redundancy will be greatly reduced.

+## Convert Munyo file to HTML with untyped MunyoValue
 ```
 h3 Domain Specific Sample|class ribbon1